eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-bindings-websocket.md

 ## WebSocket endpoint

-The WebSocket endpoint is accessible at these URLs (depdening on which API version to use):
+The WebSocket endpoint is accessible at these URLs (depending on which API version to use):

 ```
 ws://localhost:8080/ws/1